 Consistently act in a manner that upholds and advances personal and professional honor, integrity, and the public’s trust in the Agents and the MICRC.

-Refuse to provide, promise to provide, or offer any contract, work, payment, special attention, preferential treatment, priority or other thing or position of value in exchange for any gift, gratuity, favor, promise or other consideration.
+Refuse to provide, promise to provide, or offer any contract, work, payment, special attention, preferential treatment, priority or other thing or position of value in exchange for any gift, gratuity, favor, promise or other considerations.

 Refrain from engaging in conduct that could be reasonably perceived to call into question the honesty, integrity, and professionalism of the Agent or the MICRC.